DIVORCE LIKE A BOSS WITH DIANA ROMANOV

 would be hers.

 Okay.
-I think they get offended because they say, oh, he doesn't trust me, you know, all these things.
+I think they get offended because they say, oh, he doesn't trust me and all these things.

 Oh, he thinks I'm marrying him for the money.